-Orphaned?
-Many baby animals are not really orphaned, such as fawns or baby rabbits found during daylight hours.
+Orphans: Many baby animals are not really orphaned, such as fawns or baby rabbits found during daylight hours.
 Put your pets in the house and do not handle.
 Do NOT feed this animal anything, especially cow’s milk.

-Injured or Sick?
-If you are concerned that disease may be involved, or if the animal is aggressive DO NOT attempt to capture or handle the animal in any way.
+Injured or Sick wildlife: If you are concerned that disease may be involved, or if the animal is aggressive DO NOT attempt to capture or handle the animal in any way.
 Put your pets in the house.
 Keep children at a distance.
 Do NOT feed this animal anything.
 Immediately call a wildlife rehabilitator or your local Animal Care and Control to report the sick or injured animal and to receive further instructions.